Skip to main content

 What to Try

-Fried Soft-Boiled Egg with Ikura and Oni-oroshi
+Soft-Boiled Egg with Ikura and Oni-Oroshi — Playful Layers of Color

 Tokyo or Trip?